Written by SmartSense | Pharmacy Safety, Food Safety, Supply Chain

 In 2017, Baxter International shipped INTRALIPID 20% IV Fat Emulsion, 100 mL, to hospitals and healthcare providers in the United States.
 The shipment never made it.

-The product had been exposed to subfreezing temperatures, outside of the acceptable storage range listed on the product labeling during transit to a distribution facility.
+The product had been exposed to subfreezing cargo temperatures, outside of the acceptable temperature storage range listed on the product labeling during transit to a distribution facility.
 It was then recalled, resulting in major losses for the company and disappointed customers who never received their anticipated delivery of an important pharmaceutical.

 For such situations, data logging, temperature sensors, and equipment monitoring that leverage IoT technology are critical to prevent spoilage, foodborne illness, and other maladies.
 Such tools and technology are crucial in an age where cold transport is on the rise.
 The FDA, via the Food Safety Management Act (FSMA), has tightened compliance requirements, consumer expectations, as dependency on fresh and imported produce has grown, and the need for life-saving vaccines and temperature-controlled pharmaceuticals has increased.